Check out the video below to understand what kind of security devices the landlord is required to install for you on your doors and windows.

 Do I have to pay to fix broken locks?

 A landlord may not require a tenant to pay for repair or replacement of a lock or other security device if it breaks because of normal wear and tear.
 A landlord may require a tenant to pay for repair or replacement of a lock that was damaged by misuse of the tenant (or the tenant’s family or guest), but only if this policy is written in the lease (check your lease).
+Below is a demand letter that you can complete and give to your landlord requesting that they fix or change the locks on your apartment.

 What happens if you need your lock changed?

 The landlord must install, repair, or re-key devices within a “reasonable period of time,” usually within seven days of your request.
 If there has been violence where you live within the last 2 months, such as a break-in or attempted break-in to your place or another unit in your complex, the landlord should act more quickly and the “reasonable period of time” is three days.
 You must notify the landlord of the violence, break-in, or attempted break-in for the shorter time period to apply.
-Give your notice and request for installation or repair in writing, and be sure to keep a copy of the notice.
+Give your notice and request for installation or repair in writing, and be sure to keep a copy of the notice (form letter below).

 If you are responsible for paying the landlord for the installation, repair or modification of the locks, the landlord may not require that you pay for these in advance, unless (1) you are more than 30 days delinquent in reimbursing the landlord for a prior charge of repair or replacement of a lock to which the landlord is entitled or (2) you requested that the landlord repair, install, change or rekey the same security device during the last 30 days.